lsoft/DpdtInject/README.md

 ### More than 1 unconditional child

 If for some binding more than 1 unconditional child exists it renders parent unresolvable, so Dpdt will break the compilation is that case.

+### Conventional bindings

+Dpdt will write some info in Debug log for every conventional binding produced.
+For regular binding - will not.
+It is useful for debugging conventional bindings results.

 ## Cluster life cycle